ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 <figcaption style="text-align: center">Example connection of ADM-PC-BP25 in inverter 3-phase mode </figcaption>

-## Parallel operation in DC/DC
+## Parallel operation in DC/DC and AC/DC

 The ADM-PC-BP25 modules can be paralleled (starting from firmware release **2021.9.24**) in order to increase the maximum power.
 However, to enable parallel operation the user must read this section and follow the given guidelines.

+#### When can the module be paralleled?
+The ADM-PC-BP25 can work in parallel operation in the following modes:
+- Buck (firmware 2021.9.24 or newer)
+- Boost (firmware 2021.9.24 or newer)
+- Rectifier 3-Phase (firmware 2022.3.9 or newer)

 #### Group ID
 First of all, let's introduce the concept of **"Group ID"**.
-The Group ID is an identifier which will be shared by all the modules that perform the same function.
-For example, in the case of having 3 modules in parallel to work in Boost operation, all of them would share the same Group ID (i.e. Group ID 1).
-If, in the same bus we have 2 more modules that work in parallel in Buck mode, they would also share a Group ID but different from the previous (i.e. Group ID 2)
+The Group ID is an identifier which will be shared by all the modules that will be paralleled.
+For example, in the case of having 3 modules in parallel to work in Boost operation and keep a constant bus voltage, all of them would share the same Group ID (i.e. Group ID 1).
+If in the same CAN bus we have 2 more modules that work in parallel in Buck mode, they would also share a Group ID but different from the previous (i.e. Group ID 2)

 Some considerations about the Group ID:
 -  The user can modify the Group ID of any device with the **AFE_Group_Control** message,